arnicas/interactive-vis-course/Week11/README.md

 **Read this**: * Map coloring scales in d3: http://roadtolarissa.com/blog/2015/01/04/coloring-maps-with-d3/

+Jenks breaks code you could use from the previous article: https://gist.github.com/tmcw/4977508

 Colorbrewer, Colors for maps (and other useful palettes for vis): http://colorbrewer2.org/

 Thematic Cartography Guide: http://axismaps.github.io/thematic-cartography/